Hugh Northcote

 Hugh Northcote (1 November 1868 – 12 August 1933) was an Anglican clergyman in New Zealand and writer on sex.

 Hugh Northcote was the son of Henry Moubray Northcote and Elinor Mallet.
-He was born in Devonshire, but the family emigrated to Canterbury, New Zealand.
-After graduating with a first in classics from Canterbury University College, he became an Anglican priest.
-In 1903 he and his family left for England, where he lived until 1927, when he returned to New Zealand.
+He was born in Devonshire, England.
+His family emigrated to Canterbury, New Zealand, where after graduating with a first in classics from Canterbury University College he became an Anglican priest.
+In 1903 he and his family went to England, where he lived until 1927, when he returned to New Zealand.

-Northcote corresponded with Havelock Ellis, and helped to popularise the term 'inversion' for homosexuality.
+Northcote corresponded with sexologist Havelock Ellis, and helped to popularise the term 'inversion' for homosexuality.